 I blame my grandfather.
 His freezer is stocked with at least two quarts of the stuff at all times.
 As a kid, I knew a cone would usually be involved in every visit.
-Though, unlike my grandfather, I enjoy actually all kinds of flavors – not just chocolate.
-And at some point, I convinced myself if I sometimes opted for frozen yogurt instead, it would actually be a healthy choice.
+Though, unlike my grandfather, I actually enjoy all kinds of flavors – not just chocolate.
+And at some point, I convinced myself if I sometimes opted for frozen yogurt.
+Instead, it would actually be a healthy choice.

 When summer comes, I’m much more apt to make my own.
 With fresh produce, it’s fun to make interesting combinations.
-One of my favorite is steeping mint leaves in my yogurt or cream then adding in chocolate.
+One of my favorites is steeping mint leaves in my yogurt or cream then adding in chocolate.
 And more importantly, I know exactly what I’m eating.

 This simple mix of yogurt and sweetener can be the frozen base for any combination of ingredients.
-Here, I fold in the strawberry rhubarb compote and it couldn’t be much simpler.
+Here, I fold in the strawberry rhubarb compote, and it couldn’t be much simpler.
 Do you have a favorite kind of ice cream or frozen yogurt you like to make?
 Share your ideas.

 Use this sweetened yogurt base for your favorite frozen combinations.

-- 1 quart yogurt (keep in mind that the variety, fat content and style, such as Greek, will impact the end flavor.
+- 1-quart yogurt (keep in mind that the variety, fat content, and style, such as Greek, will impact the end flavor.
 In other words, use what you already enjoy)